Davic15/thesis-subjective-multimedia-quality-evaluation/README.md

 ## Note:
 * No sign up and/or sign is required to test the server.
 * Use your own MongoDB link to connect to your own database.
-* JSONWebToken add for authorization.
+* JSONWebToken added for authorization.

 ## API List (End Points)
 * ### /admin/postAddStimulus